NanoNets/ocr-with-tesseract/README.md

 There are several ways a page of text can be analysed.
 The tesseract api provides several page segmentation modes if you want to run OCR on only a small region or in different orientations, etc.

-Here's a list of the supported page segmentation modes by tesseract -
+Here's a list of the supported page segmentation modes by tesseract.
+Check it out here

 0    Orientation and script detection (OSD) only.
 1    Automatic page segmentation with OSD.